 According to the IRS website, these types of pay include:

-- Active-duty pay from a combat zone
+- Active-duty pay in a combat zone

-- Imminent-danger/hostile-fire pay
+- Imminent danger/hostile fire pay

-- Military-reenlistment bonus
+- Military reenlistment bonus

 - Accrued-leave pay

-- Financial-award payments for work suggestions, technical inventions or scientific achievements
+- Financial award payments for work suggestions, technical inventions or scientific achievements

-- Student-loan repayments
+- Student loan repayments

 Miscellaneous Pay Allowances